 Fermented Vegetables are a wonderful source of probiotics.
 Whilst Sauerkraut is a great option, it isn’t necessarily the tastiest alternative.
 Thankfully, the team at ‘Peace Love and Vegetables‘ and also ‘Green St Kitchen’ (for my Perth friends), do a wonderful ‘Kim Chi’ (warm and spicy) and ‘Beetroot Kraut’ (tart yet sweeter, soften tones) which pair perfectly with almost any dish.
-NOTE: for those that suffer from migraines or headaches, it’s best to avoid these foods as they are high in histamine.

 For those who don’t have an allergy to dairy, milk kefir offers anywhere between 10-34 strains of probiotics.
 Milk kefir has a slightly acidic, tart flavour and is slightly higher in probiotics than yoghurt.
 When purchasing look for kefir made from unhomogenised, full cream organic cows, goats or sheep milk.
 For those who can tolerate cold foods, pop milk kefir into your smoothie, as a salad dressing (with herbs and spices) or use it as a substitute for buttermilk in recipes.